 - Are undertaking business, commerce and accounting classes as the content will be delivered by people in the fields to boost their knowledge and allow them to apply the knowledge in a new environment.

 The program will be entirely dependent on the capacity of the available venues in the area, however we’d like to have as many students as possible participate.
-Our team are capable of running programs with up to 300 students in the one program, but only if the venue allows for us to safely host this many students.
+Our team are capable of running programs with up to 200 students in the one program with two facilitators, but only if the venue allows for us to safely host this many students.

 We recommend to enter as teams of seven, however you can enter teams of between five and eight students.
 These sizes have been set on our previous experience in running this programs that maximise student engagement in tasks without excessively overloading students.